Silchester: Iron Age and Roman town

-Calleva Atrebatum was an Iron Age oppidum and subsequently a town in the Roman province of Britannia and the civitas capital of the Atrebates tribe.
-Its ruins are beneath and to the west of the parish church, which is itself just within the town wall and about 1 mi to the east of the modern village.
+Calleva Atrebatum was an Iron Age oppidum which developed into a Roman town in the province of Britannia, serving as the civitas capital of the Atrebates tribe.
+The remains lie beneath and to the west of the parish church, which stands just inside the Roman town walls and about 1 mi east of the modern village.

-The site covers an area of over 107 acre within a polygonal earthwork.
-The earthworks and extensive ruined walls are still visible.
-The remains of the amphitheatre, added about AD 70–80 and situated outside the city walls, can also be clearly seen.
-The area inside the walls is now largely farmland with no visible distinguishing features, other than the enclosing earthworks and walls, with the church and old manor house in one corner.
+The site encloses an area of over 107 acre within a polygonal earthwork circuit.
+Substantial portions of the Roman walls survive, along with the town’s street grid preserved as cropmarks and below-ground archaeology.
+The amphitheatre, added around AD 70–80 and located outside the walls, remains clearly visible.
+The interior is now largely agricultural land with no standing Roman structures apart from the church and former manor site.